 When inserting fields in OpenOffice Writer you may choose to leave the field dialog open whilst you work and whenever you need to add a field, you simply go to the dialog and start adding it.
 Also, note that ctrl-F2 is a shortcut to the Fields dialog.

-2.4 Basic text elements
+2.4 Text Substitution